g-avery/Avery_Greg-Favourite_Things/README.md

 ### Getting Started
 To view the page, clone this to the location of your choice, and open the ".html" file.
 You can also view the source code by opening it in any code editing program of your choice, or clicking inspect in a chrome tab.
-The written plan for this project can be found in the assets folder.
+The written plan and the database file for this project can be found in the assets folder.

 ### Prerequisites
-All you need to run this page is an up to date browser.
+All you need to run this page is an up to date browser and all the files included.

 ## Authors
 1. Greg Avery - developer / designer